Get to Know Encha's Matcha Grades

 What makes Encha Matcha different?

 At Encha, we pride ourselves in being completely transparent about our products and how they are made before they end up in your home or workplace.
-Our matcha powders are certified organic, and we never use pesticides or synthetics, just as it should be.
+Our best matcha powder is certified organic, and we never use pesticides or synthetics, just as it should be.
 Our growing and grinding processes are deeply rooted in ancient Japanese tradition, and that can be tasted and observed in our high quality matcha green tea powder.Â

 Â